 Avoid Finance Charges with Balance Transfers

-All that said, the best practice aside from understanding how your bank assesses finance charges is to avoid paying them.
-If you’re unable to pay off a large balance set at a sky-high APR, consider a credit card balance transfer to a 0% APR credit card.
+That being said, the best practice aside from understanding how your bank assesses finance charges is to avoid paying them.
+If you’re unable to pay off a large balance set at a sky-high APR, consider a credit card balance transfer to a 0% APR credit card instead.

 Finally, never make just the minimum payment on your credit card(s) unless you have to.
-This will result in the largest amount of finance charges, and a life full of debt.
+This will result in the largest amount of finance charges and a lifetime of debt.

 Read more: How to calculate credit card interest.